ideaconsult/xlsx-datafill/README.md

 _One more thing..._ As the general syntax of the data extraction suggests - there is another, more elegant way to achieve the same result.
 The template in `B1` could have be written in the following form: `{{ | rows * data | }}`.
 Quite natural to write, and should be clear, by now, why it leads to the same result.

 There is one more heavy lifting task that the engine does - it automatically _merges cells_, if the referring template turns to occupy more than one cell in the same dimension.
 In other words, if the template in `B1` was written as `{{ A1 | data | }}`, (i.e. without the `1*` part), this would instruct the engine to grow the data vertically.
-But, the data from `A1` template, already grows vertically, so the engine will now to make the `A1` cells “bigger”, i.e. occupying more rows.
+But, the data from `A1` template, already grows vertically, so the engine will have to make the `A1` cells “bigger”, i.e. occupying more rows.
 The result will look like this:

 |      | A     | B    |
 | ---- | ----- | ---- |